-EMDR is a type of psychotherapy used to treat people who have experienced trauma.
+EMDR is a type of psychotherapy used to treat people who have suffered trauma.
 Before EMDR, it could take years of psychotherapy to overcome a traumatic life event.
-With EMDR, you can heal more quickly and will experience relief from the symptoms and emotional distress caused by traumatic life experiences.
+With EMDR, you can heal quickly and will experience relief from the symptoms and emotional distress caused by traumatic life experiences.

 Phase 2 is the preparation phase.
 This usually requires 1-4 sessions with the therapist.
 During this phase the clinician prepares the client using different techniques to handle emotional stresses in between sessions.

 Phase 3 is the assessment phase.
 This phase targets 3 specific things: vivid images related to traumatic memory, negative believes about one’s self and related emotions and body sensations.
 By focusing on a specific memory and negative thoughts, even if the client knows intellectually it is not true, they can begin to work on changing their negative thoughts into positive counter thoughts.